tunmsk/nextgen-facebook/readme.txt

 * **Twitter**
 * **WhatsApp** (for Mobile Devices)

 The Facebook, Google+ and Twitter social share buttons support *multiple languages*.
 A default language can be chosen in the NGFB settings, and the [Pro version](https://surniaulula.com/extend/plugins/nextgen-facebook/) switches the social share button language with the webpage language / WordPress locale.
-NGFB can also include hashtags from WordPress and NextGEN Gallery tag names in the Open Graph (Facebook) and Pinterest Rich Pin descriptions, Tweet text, and other social captions.
+NGFB can also include hashtags from WordPress and NextGEN Gallery tag names in the Facebook / Open Graph / Pinterest Rich Pin descriptions, Tweet text, and other social captions.

 <div style="clear:both;"></div>
 <div style="width:40%;min-width:256px;max-width:1200px;height:auto;float:right;margin:10px 0 40px 60px;">